Modelling columnarity of pyramidal cells in the human cerebral cortex: A generalisation of the degenerate PLCPP

-Each of the five models in Table~\ref{t:z_models} were fitted to \texttt{L3} and \texttt{L5} by finding the maximum pseudo likelihood estimate, and model checking was performed using GERL envelope procedures based on the concatenation of functional summaries as discussed in Section~\ref{s:func_summ}.
-For the fitted models, model~5 was the most appropriate with $p$-values of 0.34 for \texttt{L3} and 0.03 for \texttt{L5} when using the GERL envelope procedure; the 95\% GERL envelope is visualised in Figure~\ref{f:summ_final}.
+Model checking was performed using GERL envelope procedures based on the concatenation of {one-dimensional} functional summaries as well as the cylindrical $K$-function as discussed in Section~\ref{sec:GERL}.
+For the fitted models, model~5 was the most appropriate with $p$-values of 0.15 and 0.32 for \texttt{L3} and 0.23 and 0.02 for \texttt{L5} when using the GERL envelope procedure based on the concatenation of the one-dimensional summary functions ($L-r$, $G$, $F$, $J$) and the cylindrical $K$-function in the $z$-direction, respectively; the 95\% GERL envelopes are visualised in Figure~\ref{f:summ_final}.
 Thus no evidence is seen against the fitted models summarised in Table~\ref{t:final} for \texttt{L3} while only slight evidence is present for \texttt{L5}.

 Finally, note that simulations from each of models~1--5 can straightforwardly be obtained using a Metropolis-Hastings algorithm for a fixed number of points and given a realisation of the $xy$-coordinates.
-Specifically, we used \cite[Algorithm~7.1 in][]{MW:2004} but with a systematic updating scheme cycling over the point indexes 1 to $n$, using a uniform proposal for a new point in $W_z$ and a Hastings ratio calculated from the full conditional \eqref{e:marginal_density}.
+Specifically, we used Algorithm~7.1 in \cite{MW:2004} but with a systematic updating scheme cycling over the point indexes 1 to $n$, using a uniform proposal for a new point in $W_z$ and a Hastings ratio calculated from the full conditional \eqref{e:marginal_density}.
 We successively updated each point 100 times under the systematic updating scheme, corresponding to 63400 and 54800 point updates for $\texttt{L3}$ and $\texttt{L5}$, respectively.